isomerpages/moe-sls/_student-user-guide/Self Study/(A1) Access Adaptive Learning System.md

 <tr><td>Guided Learning</td><td>Choose this mode if you feel that the topic might be challenging, and you will need guiding materials to help you as you learn step by step.</td></tr>
 <tr><td>Mastery Check</td><td>Choose this mode if you feel confident, have no issues in this topic, and wish to check your understanding.</td></tr>
 <tr><td>Revision </td><td> Choose this mode if you want to revise a previously learned topic.</td></tr>
-<tr><td>Test Myself</td><td>Choose this mode if you want to test yourself on certain topics and/or sub-topics.
-Up to 40 questions from your current level of learning can be selected.
-For a video walk-through of the Test Myself mode, click <a target="_blank" href="https://drive.google.com/drive/folders/1Co101kq-a2EuRZjJ9Cu2dScbpvKc-0K6">here</a>.</td></tr>
+<tr><td>Test Myself</td><td>Choose this mode if you want to test yourself on certain topics and/or sub-topics. </td></tr>
 </tbody></table>

-After selecting a Topic/Subtopic, the learning mode best suited to your learning profile will be labelled with a ‘Recommended’ tag.
+For Guided Learning, Mastery Check and Revision mode, after selecting a Topic/Subtopic, the learning mode best suited to your learning profile will be labelled with a ‘Recommended’ tag.
 You can follow the recommendation or choose another mode.
 You can also change to a more suitable learning mode later on.
 	<img alt="(A1) Access Adaptive Learning System (ALS)" src="/images/1Student/SS_AccessAdaptiveLearning05.png" style="width: 100%;"><br>
+For Test Myself mode, up to 40 questions from your current level of learning can be selected.
+For a video walk-through of the Test Myself mode, click <a target="_blank" href="https://drive.google.com/drive/folders/1Co101kq-a2EuRZjJ9Cu2dScbpvKc-0K6">here</a>.
 	<img alt="(A1) Access Adaptive Learning System (ALS)" src="/images/1Student/SS_AS_ALS5b.png" style="width: 100%;">
 </li>
 <li>At the end of the session, you can view your learning progress and decide what topics to learn next.